omega-gg/vox/doc/about.md

 closely.
 Secondly, when you want a decent level of compatibility you have to take the lowest denominator into account in terms of browser implementation (so you don't leave anyone behind).
-You can cope with this by generating different video formats to handle different scenarios but that's complicated both in technical terms and hosting costs.
+You can cope with this by generating different video formats to handle different scenarios but that's complicated in technical terms and hosting costs.
 Bottom line is: at its best, the web browser is a capable player but a dedicated video player is substantially better.

 Learn more about the semantic player: https://omega.gg/about/SemanticPlayer